 IPC-1792, Standard for the Management and Mitigation of Cybersecurity Incidents

-As technologies related to Smart Cities and Internet of Things (IoT) advance, there is an increased risk that cybersecurity incidents will have serious impacts on society.
+As technologies related to Smart Cities and the Internet of Things (IoT) advance, the risk of cybersecurity incidents with serious impacts on society increases.
 Many cyberattacks are enabled through the unauthorized manipulation of smart devices during manufacturing, creating opportunities for third parties to exploit vulnerabilities.
 The intent of IPC-1792 is to eliminate opportunities for software and hardware manipulation throughout the end-to-end manufacturing process, ensuring that products are built as intended by the original designer.
-Application of IPC-1792 provides continued assurance against evolving cybersecurity threats in end-products as technology advances.
+The application of IPC-1792 provides continued assurance against evolving cybersecurity threats in end products as technology advances.

-The use of IPC-1792 enables companies to quickly identify products that may have been affected, even by unknown cybersecurity attacks during the manufacturing process, ensuring all products released into the marketplace are promptly addressed and restored from risks of tampering related to hardware and software content.
+The use of IPC-1792 enables companies to quickly identify products that may have been affected by unknown cybersecurity attacks during the manufacturing process, ensuring all products released into the marketplace are promptly addressed and restored from the risk of tampering related to hardware and software content.

-The use of this standard guarantees damage minimization even against unknown attacks.
+The use of this standard ensures minimal damage even against unknown attacks.

 The Global Electronics Association is also providing the IPC-1792 Implementation Guidelines.
 These guidance documents will help organizations translate the standard into practical actions - building a resilient, trusted digital factory ecosystem, starting with fostering executive understanding to drive investment.

-Complete the form below and gain access to the Implementation Guidelines.
+Complete the form below and gain access to the Implementation Guidelines, which can be downloaded for your convenience.